jncraton/software-engineering-lab-1/readme.md

 You have now added a new change to your local history of changes in your local repository.
 You can confirm this by running `git log`.
 You can also view your change by running `git diff HEAD~1` to show the difference between the head of the current branch and the previous commit.

-- Push it to the main branch on Github.
+- `push` it to the `main` branch on Github.

 Note that when working collaboratively nearly all teams will avoid using the `main` branch in this way.
 We will use branches and pull requests in our next lab.

+If you run into merge conflicts, feel free to attempt to resolve them.
+If you get stuck, we can talk more about how to get unstuck in class.

 - Observe that the file is now updated on Github.
 - Open index.html locally and explore the game.
 - Make one visible change to the game.
 This doesn't have to be a major change, but it can be.
-- Commit your change.
+- `commit` your change.
 You may use multiple commits and/or branches if desired, but a single commit is fine for this project.
 - Test your change locally.
 We do not want to push a broken game to others.
-- Push your working change to Github.
-If you run into merge conflicts, feel free to attempt to resolve them.
-If you get stuck, we can talk more about how to get unstuck in class.
+- `push` your working change to Github.
 - Observe that your change is reflected in the [deployed version of the game](https://software-engineering-lab-1.netlify.app/) after a minute or so.

 If Git is a little rusty for you, I recommend using the [Git book](https://git-scm.com/book/en/v2) for reference.